-This document contains the card clarification and errata, rules clarifications, timing structure, and frequently asked questions for Warhammer: Invasion The Card Game.
-All official play and tournaments will use the most recent version of this document to supplement the most recent Warhammer: Invasion The Card Game core rulebook.
-Changes have been noted in red text.
-Warhammer: Invasion The Card Game ♥ Games Workshop Limited 2011.
-Games Workshop, Warhammer, Warhammer: Invasion The Card Game, the foregoing marks "respective logos and all associated marks, logos, places, names, creatures, races and race insignia/devices/logos/symbols, vehicles, locations, weapons, units and unit insignia, characters, products and illustrations from the Warhammer World and Warhammer!
-Invasion The Card Game game setting are either ®, TM and/or ♥ Games Workshop Ltd 2000-2011, variably registered in the UK and other countries around the world.
-This edition published under license to Fantasy Flight Publishing Inc. Fantasy Flight Games and the FFG logo are trademarks of Fantasy Flight Publishing, Inc. All Rights Reserved to their respective owners.
-SECTION 1: CARD CLARIFICATION AND ERRATA This section contains the official rules clarifications and errata that have been made on individual cards or sets in Warhammer: Invasion The Card Game.
-The card entries are ordered by the set in which the specified card was printed, with the earliest set in the front.
+This section contains the official rules clarifications and errata that have been made on individual cards or sets in Warhammer: Invasion The Card Game.
+The card entries are ordered by the set in which the specified card was printed, with the most recent set in the front.
 The errata on any individual card always applies to all reprinted versions of that card.

+GENERAL

-This section also lists tournament restricted and banned cards.
-GENERAL All instances of "After your turn begins" should read "At the beginning of your turn."
+All instances of "After your turn begins" should read "At the beginning of your turn."

 All instances of "after" in card text boxes should read "when."

 All instances of "damage dealt" and "damage assigned" and "damage just assigned" on cards that redirect damage should read "damage that would be dealt."

-Most Recent Printing In the case where an LCG card is reprinted with updated errata text in a later printing, the most recent printing is the legal version of the card.
+Most Recent Printing

+In the case where an LCG card is reprinted with updated errata text in a later printing, the most recent printing is the legal version of the card.
 All older LCG printings are assumed to be updated with the errata text.
 When in doubt over two versions of a card, the most recent printing can be identified by the copyright dates on the cards in question.
 FFG will see that all LCG reprints with updated errata text are also recorded in the FAQ.

+CORE SET

-CORE SET No 08 Dwarf Cannon Crew Should read: "Forced: When this unit enters play, search the top five cards of your deck for a support card with cost 2 or lower.
+TM 08 Dwarf Cannon Crew

+Should read: "Forced: When this unit enters play, search the top five cards of your deck for a support card with cost 2 or lower.
 You may put that card into this zone.
 Then, shuffle your deck."

-30 The Greatswords The Greatswords "Forced" effect does trigger when they enter play.
+30 The Greatswords

+The Greatswords "Forced" effect does trigger when they enter play.

-34 Warrior Priests Should read: "Redirect 1 damage assigned to this unit each turn to one target unit in any battlefield.
+34 Warrior Priests

+Should read: "Redirect 1 damage assigned to this unit each turn to one target unit in any battlefield.
 (If there is no valid target, the damage is assigned to Warrior Priests.)"

-39 Church of Sigmar This effect applies to all units a player controls (in play, out of play, and entering play) since the Church of Sigmar modifies the opponent and not the units themselves.
-45 Twin Tailed Comet When copying a tactic with a variable cost (X), X is defined as 0.
+45 Twin Tailed Comet

+When copying a tactic with a variable cost (X), X is defined as 0.

 Example: Tom plays Flames of Tzeentch, paying 2 and dealing 2 points of damage to one of Kris's units.
 If Kris plays Twin Tailed Comet to copy Flames of Tzeentch without paying its cost, X is defined as 0 in the copied effect.
 This means that copying Flames of Tzeentch would deal 0 damage.

-47 Franz's Decree Should read: "Action: Target unit cannot be declared as an attacker or defender."
+47 Franz's Decree

+Should read: "Action: Target unit cannot be declared as an attacker or defender."
 If a unit is already attacking or defending, Franz's Decree does not change its status.

+62 Urguck

-No 62 Urguck "During your capital phase, you may spend damage on this unit as though it were resources" means that any damage tokens on Urguck during the capital phase can be removed, and for each damage removed, the controlling player is considered to have spent 1 resource.
+"During your capital phase, you may spend damage on this unit as though it were resources" means that any damage tokens on Urguck during the capital phase can be removed, and for each damage removed, the controlling player is considered to have spent 1 resource.

 75 Rip Dere 'Eads Off!

 If the revealed development is a unit card, that card is not considered to have "entered play."
 (The card was already in play as a development.)

 If the revealed development is a unit that cannot be in play (such as a Hero card in a zone that already contains a Hero), then the unit that caused the illegal state to occur is immediately sacrificed.

-98 Shrine to Nurgle Should read: "Kingdom.
+98 Shrine to Nurgle

+Should read: "Kingdom.
 Forced: When an opponent's unit is dealt combat damage, corrupt that unit."

-105 Slaanesh's Domination When playing a tactic with a variable cost (X), X is defined as 0.
+105 Slaanesh's Domination

+When playing a tactic with a variable cost ("X"), X is defined as 0.

 Example: Dave plays Slannesh's Domination on Kris and reveals the card Flames of Tzeentch.
-Dave chooses to play Flames of Tzeentch for no cost, which results in the card dealing 0 damage to a target unit.
-However, since Flames of Tzeentch was just played, it then goes to Kris's discard pile.
-CORRUPTION CYCLE
+Dave chooses to play Flames of Tzeentch for no cost, which results in the card

+CORRUPTION CYCLE BATTLEPACKS